cmse822/project-1-team-8/Project1WriteUpFinalSubmission.md

     ![N = 2500 Performance Measurements M1 Pro](performance_berk_laptop_new.png)
     ![N = 4000 Performance Measurements for HPCC dev18](performance_hpcc_intel18.png)
     #Need horizontal line for hpcc

     Notice that the performance of the Mac M1 Pro dis radically than the performance of the HPCC.
 This is due to the unique architechture of the M1 compared to the HPCC and non-M1 computers.
 Since Apple designed a chip that integrates COU, GPU, Neural Engine, I/O onto one chip, it is able to have sustained performance wheras the HPCC has steeper decline in performance.
+Another possible explaination could be the implementation of SIMD (single insruction multile data) because it's built into the the M1 chip.
+Also, the M1 has fused multiply-add instructions (FMA) which saves time and gives better run times.
+Source for M1 information (https://eclecticlight.co/2021/08/06/accelerating-the-m1-mac-an-introduction-to-simd/, https://www.apple.com/macbook-air-m1/).

 6. How does the measured performance for multiple _N_'s compare to peak?
 Are there any "features" in your plot?
 Explain them in the context of the hardware architecture of your system.
 Include in your write-up a description of your system's architecture (processor, cache, etc.).